groupoasys/Comparison_non_linear_solvers/README.md

 through Neos server.
 In other words, when a medium-size non linear optimization problem (with integer variables)is considered, it is better to run the problem in a server than in a standard laptop, since the computational time spent in the calls to the server is insignificant when comparing it with the problem resolution itself.

-When the numerical numerical experiments with the rest of the solvers are performed, the integrity of the variables is simply ommited.
+When the numerical experiments with the rest of the solvers are performed, the integrity of the variables is simply omitted.
 In other words, those solvers which do not handle problems with integer variables just omit this constraint.
 With respect to the average of the objective values using these solvers, we observe that `knitro` is the best choice.
 Moreover, the results in terms of the computational time are acceptable (around 20 seconds).
 Note that we have ignored the results of `loqo` for the